mszegedy/plea/story/ch-1.md

 "You're _not.
 Dying._ Four years and you haven't moved on!
 Four years and you're doing the same routine on me!
 I thought you were supposed to be _good_ at this.
 How did I ever fall for it?"

 "…believe what you want.
 Don't come to my funeral, then, and regret it for the _rest_ of your short life.
 Die sad and die alone, because you didn't even have enough love to give your mother.
 Here's what I came to tell you, then: you're in my will.
-You get Shchavel' House, and the riches that come with it. _Provided_ you live long enough to claim it.
+You get Shchavel House, and the riches that come with it. _Provided_ you live long enough to claim it.
 You are the heir to the Ryzhaya name."

 Alexey paused.
 This was new.
 And it was a serious change in her attitude towards him, to entrust him with such an important legacy.
 Except…